mozbrick/brick/iconbutton/README.md

 Indicates that the browser should render a button with an icon of a kitten to the right of the button's label, which reads "Hello".

-# Styling

-To define your own stylings for an icon button, you can apply your own CSS styles to the following CSS selectors, assuming that `"foo"` represents an `x-iconbutton` element:

-* applying styles to `foo` applies styles as if it were to the "wrapper" of the button

-* applying styles to `foo > .button` applies styles to the button element itself

-* applying styles to `foo > .icon` applies styles to the icon of the button

-* applying styles to `foo > .label` applies styles to the label of the button

 # Attributes